acandael/actionmaker-v2/src/content/activities/en/wijnworkshop.md

 image: 'wijnworkshop/wijnworkshop-1.jpg'
 priority: 10
 features:
-  - "An interactive and entertaining group activity"
+  - 'An interactive and entertaining group activity'
   - 'A beautiful selection of wines'
   - 'A lasting understanding of wine'
 gallery: